thisismuskaangupta/Bulk-Transcriptomics-Generic-Pipeline/README.md

 9) MA (MvA) plots were created based on null hypotheses provided
 10) limma-based batch removal function was applied to correct rlog-transformed gene-counts
 11) PCA plots were created with corrected rlog values.

+Note - Unfortunately these fastq files are no longer available to test, but this can used as a skeleton to apply to a bulk transcriptomics experiment.